The New Louis Armstrong Center Is Here!

 Spring | Event Calendar

-ARMSTRONG NOW RESIDENCY APPLICATIONS ARE OPEN!
+ARMSTRONG NOW RESIDENCY APPLICATIONS DUE APRIL 5TH!

 Extension!
-Applications now due on April 2nd.
+Applications now due on April 5th.
 Apply to be in an Armstrong Now artist in residence.
 Share with multi-disciplinary artists – music, dance, more, who are interested in a residence with the Louis Armstrong House Museum.
 Previous Armstrong Now artists include Esperanza Spalding, Antonio Brown, Amyra Leon, Matthew Whitaker, Ulysses Owens, Alain Lauture, and DJ Watts!
 Application Link

 JAZZ ROOM CONCERT